334 BC

 Year 334 BC was a year of the pre-Julian Roman calendar.
 At the time, it was known as the Year of the Consulship of Caudinus and Calvinus (or, less frequently, year 420 Ab urbe condita).
 The denomination 334 BC for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.
+It is the year that the Achaemenid Empire was invaded by Alexander the Great.